Mindukaz/Compiling-from-Whitespace-to-WebAssembly/log.md

 Date | Hours | Summary
 -----|-----|-----
-08/10/2018 | 2 | Found out there are 2 more commands for whitespace.
+08/10/2018 | 3 | Found out there are 2 more commands for whitespace.
 Create a whitespace source file that runs all the commands.
+Refactored Whitespace converter/parser.
+Made it more readable and easier to debug.

 ## Week 5